uviclibraries/podcasting/editing-audio-transitions.md

 4. **Drag your "outro" track into position** as needed, so that it lines up the way you want, relative to your interview track.
 5. **Save your Audacity project's file again** if you have not already done so, using CTRL or CMD + S on your keyboard.
 Or, in Audacity's main menu, select **File > Save**.

-Here is what my Audacity podcast project looks like at this point in the process, with an interview, intro, transition, and outro track.
+Here is what my Audacity podcast project looks like at this point in the process, with interview, intro, transition, and outro tracks.
 Yours might not look exactly the same, depending on where you placed your music tracks:

 <img src="images/podcast-transitions-all-tracks.png" style="width:700px;" alt="example of podcast with all tracks">

 ## Export your podcast to an MP3 file

-Now it's showtime! <span style='font-size:50px;'>&#127897;</span>
+<span style='font-size:50px;'>&#127897;</span> Now, it's showtime!

 As you learned in the [Exporting your audio in High MP3 quality](https://uviclibraries.github.io/podcasting/editing-audio.html#exporting-your-audio-in-high-mp3-quality) section, export your podcast as an MP3 file.